An important year for Formula One comes to its thrilling conclusion - KTVZ

 The series’ intimate interviews combined with the best action from races and the high level drama is a strong pitch for the real-life spectacle of Formula One.

 The popularity of the Netflix program, notably in the US, has paid dividends.
-ESPSN says its race viewership in 2021 is up 56% over 2020.
+ESPN says its race viewership in 2021 is up 56% over 2020.

 There was record attendance at the US Grand Prix in Austin this October — drivers also credit the docuseries for the sport’s growth, including Hamilton himself.